chapman-phys227-2016s/hw-8-ChinmaiRaman/README.md

 ## Assessment

-This was difficult, but I get to see a gif now!
+This was very very difficult, but I get to see a gif now!
+I'm going to have to review this so I know what's going on.

 ## Honor Pledge